-How excess holiday eating disturbs your 'food clock'December 24th, 2012 by Jason Bardi in Medical research /
+How excess holiday eating disturbs your 'food clock'December 24, 2012 by Jason Bardi in Medicine & Health / Medical research

 (Medical Xpress)—If the sinful excess of holiday eating sends your system into butter-slathered, brandy-soaked overload, you are not alone: People who are jet-lagged, people who work graveyard shifts and plain-old late-night snackers know just how you feel.